Montana DRIVE Workshops - Advanced Driver Education

 - Yourself, rested, alert, and on time.
 Please arrive by 7:45 a.m. for check-in.
 Workshop starts at 8:00 a.m. sharp.

 If you are taking the One-Day Workshop, you will only have 30 minutes for a lunch break and you will not have time to leave the facility for lunch.
 Water and a microwave oven are available free at the facility—soft drinks for a nominal fee.
-You do not need to bring a lunch if you are taking the half-day refresher.

 For more information, refer to the lodging and camping facilities listed above.
 If you must travel more than one hour to arrive in Lewistown, it is recommended that you stay overnight.